Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 print(my_fun(10,20))
 ```
 * Namespaces are collection of names, python maintain namespaces and thier scopes automatically just like in any programming language.
 There are built-in(readily available functions like print,len), global(which user defines outside of any function/class), local(user defines inside a function/class) namespaces.
 * Module is simply a python file(with .py extension), dir() can be used to find variables/fucntions/class inside module.
-Python looks for modules in a sequence, local dir(where current .py is located), PYTHONPATH(given python dir path, PYTHONPATH is a env var which is used to define python dirs), then lastly inside python installation directory.
+Python looks for modules in a sequence local dir(where current .py is located) -> PYTHONPATH(given python dir path, PYTHONPATH is a env var which is used to define python dirs) ->  lastly inside python installation directory.
 This does means any module with repeating name will be given priority according to this sequecnce.
 * Packages are folder with \_\_init\_\_().py file in them.
 ```Python
 ## Namespaces